Coronavirus COVID-19 Vaccine Updates

 In the fight against COVID-19, a vaccine is a critical part of addressing the global health crisis by decreasing rates of infection, disease and death worldwide.
 Pfizer and BioNTech leveraged decades of scientific expertise to design and execute a rigorous Phase 3 clinical trial program to make the Pfizer-BioNTech COVID-19 Vaccine available as quickly and safely as possible.
 Today, we are continuing to evaluate data from this landmark trial, while also initiating new trials in special populations, such as pregnant women and children under 12.
-We are also planning studies to assess the potential need for boosters or modified vaccine in the event that newly emerging variants evade the protection offered by the existing vaccine.
+We are also planning studies to assess the potential need for boosters or modified vaccine in the event that newly emerging variants evade protection provided by the existing vaccine.

-The Pfizer-BioNTech COVID-19 vaccine has not been approved or licensed by the U.S. Food and Drug Administration (FDA), but has been authorized for emergency use by FDA under an Emergency Use Authorization (EUA) to prevent Coronavirus Disease 2019 (COVID-19) for use in individuals 16 years of age and older.
+The Pfizer-BioNTech COVID-19 vaccine has not been approved or licensed by the U.S. Food and Drug Administration (FDA), but has been authorized for emergency use by FDA under an Emergency Use Authorization (EUA) to prevent Coronavirus Disease 2019 (COVID-19) for use in individuals 12 years of age and older.
 The emergency use of this product is only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of the medical product under Section 564(b)(1) of the FD&C Act unless the declaration is terminated or authorization revoked sooner.
-Please see EUA Fact Sheet at www.cvdvaccine.com.
+Please see EUA Fact Sheet here.

 About Our Landmark Trial